 This data element records whether a client's contact with an alcohol and other drug treatment agency concerns their own drug use or that of another person.
 Coding options are:

-- 1 Own drug use - 2 Other's drug use.
+- 1 Own alcohol or other drug use - 2 Other's alcohol or other drug use.